Batches

 Failing jobs

-When using batches, the default is that if the processor throws an exception, all the jobs in the batch will fail.
+When using batches, the default is that if the processor throws an exception, all jobs in the batch will fail.

 const worker = new WorkerPro(